 - Wear appropriate face and eye protection such as a mask with glasses with solid side shields or a chin-length face shield when splashes, splatters or droplets of blood or other body fluids pose a hazard to the eyes, nose or mouth.

 - If a garment is penetrated by blood or other body fluid, the garment(s) must be removed as soon as feasible.
-If a pullover garment becomes minimally contaminated, members should be trained to remove the pullover in such a way as to avoid contact with outer surface by rolling up the garment as it is pulled toward the head for removal.
+If a pullover garment becomes minimally contaminated, members should be trained to remove the pullover in such a way as to avoid contact with the outer surface by rolling up the garment as it is pulled toward the head for removal.

 - Repairing and/or replacing the PPE will be at no cost to members.